Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 Metallic debris will corrode the copper.

-This is going to cause little gaps which is the water then leaks from.
+This is going to cause little gaps which is causing the boiler overflow dripping.

 Hopefully, you only have one gap but you could have several.

 It’s also possible that the boiler is brand new.
-That might mean that the pipes haven’t been installed correctly.
+That might mean that the over flow pipes haven’t been installed correctly.

 It’s possible this means that you have been provided with an awful installation.